 The risk of complications during pregnancy can be reduced by controlling the level of sugar in the blood.
 The level should be kept as near normal as possible throughout pregnancy.

-Doctors advise women who have diabetes and who are planning to become pregnant to immediately start taking steps to control their blood sugar level if they have not already done so (see Diabetes Mellitus (DM) : Treatment of Diabetes).
+Doctors advise women who have diabetes and who are planning to become pregnant to immediately start taking steps to control their blood sugar level if they have not already done so.
 These steps include following an appropriate diet, exercising, and, if needed, taking insulin.
 High-sugar foods are eliminated from the diet, and women should eat so that they do not gain excess weight during pregnancy.

-Most pregnant women with diabetes are asked to measure their blood sugar level several times a day at home.
-Women who have gestational diabetes are usually taught to measure this level with a home blood sugar monitoring device.
+Most pregnant women with diabetes are asked to measure their blood sugar level several times a day at home using a home blood sugar monitoring device.
 If blood sugar levels are high, women may need to take an oral hypoglycemic drug or insulin.

 Treatment sometimes causes blood sugar levels to decrease too much (called hypoglycemia).
 Hypoglycemia, if severe, causes confusion and loss of consciousness and can occur without any warning.
 If a woman is prone to episodes of hypoglycemia (for example, if she has had type 1 diabetes for a long time), she is given a glucagon kit and taught how to use it.
 Glucagon, when injected, increases blood sugar levels.
 A family member is also taught how to use the kit.
 Then if symptoms of severe hypoglycemia occur, the woman or the family member can inject glucagon.